 - o Who to interview?

-- Victim
+- Injured party

 - Co-workers

-- Person who reported incident, near-miss or injury (This person may be different from the victim.)
+- Person who reported incident, close call or injury (This person may be different from the injured party.)

 - Supervisor of area where incident occurred

 - Witnesses

-- Safety director
+- Safety representative

-- Others who may have been involved (maintenance, sanitation, etc. - Other workers who have done the job that was being done by the victim - Where should interview (s) take place? - o Conference room or other quiet, private room.
+- Others who may have been involved (maintenance, sanitation, etc.)

+- Other workers who have done the job that was being done by the injured party

+- Where should interview (s) take place?

+- o Conference room or other quiet, private room.
 Not at the scene.